In the ongoing cyber war of humans-against-humans; AI-against-AI, what new trends and threats need to be addressed in the near future?

 Current and future cyber trends

-During a fireside chat at the event involving cybersecurity leaders from Singapore’s estate management sector (David Tay, Asia CIO, Lendlease Asia Holdings), healthcare sector (Kam Chuen Fok, Asst Director, IT, Tan Tock Seng Hospital TTSH), and a global cybersecurity firm (Soohan Bal, Regional Director – ASEAN & Korea, SonicWall), Prof Siow’s keynote had struck a chord in panelists’ experiences with current challenges in developing cybersecurity awareness and skills-sets among their organization’s staff and customers.
+During a fireside chat at the event involving cybersecurity leaders from Singapore’s estate management sector (David Tay, Asia CIO, Lendlease Asia Holdings), healthcare sector (Kam Chuen Fok, Asst Director, IT, Tan Tock Seng Hospital TTSH), and a global cybersecurity firm (Soohan Bai, Regional Director – ASEAN & Korea, SonicWall), Prof Siow’s keynote had struck a chord in panelists’ experiences with current challenges in developing cybersecurity awareness and skillsets among their organizations’ staff and customers.
 Some takeaways in the discussions include:

 - Ransomware has been evolving into a democratized weapon due to various technological and geopolitical factors.